-India, being a heterogeneous society, has always faced scores of social diversities.
+Ancient Indian Women Life: India, being a heterogeneous society, has always faced scores of social diversities.
 Women were treated as slaves at one point of time in Indian history.
-The low status of women in India was the result of patriarchal form of family.
+The low status of women in India was the result of a patriarchal form of family.
 Patriarchy is very strong and rigid in India.

-The early Vedic period was one of the glorious chapters in Indian history.
+The early Vedic period was one of the glorious chapters of Indian history.
 Literary and historical researches show that women held a position of equality with men during this period.
-The girl as well as the boy was required to undergo Upanayana ceremony in order to be initiated to the Vedic studies.
+The girl, as well as the boy, was required to undergo Upanayana ceremony in order to be initiated to the Vedic studies.
 Education of women was looked upon as so important.
 Some of the renowned Vedic women are Gargi, Maitreyi, Apala, Lopamidra, Viswavara, Sikata, Chosa etc.

 During this period, matrimony was not considered compulsory for the woman.
 A woman could remain unmarried if she so desired.
 No limitation had been placed on the age of marriage.
 Remarriage of widows was allowed.
 Rig Veda does not mention anywhere the practice of Sati i.e. the burning or burial of widows with their dead husbands.

 Girls were married at a fairly advanced age in the Vedic period.
-The dowry system did not stand as an impediment in daughter’s marriage.
-As regards property rights, according to the Vedic hymns, both the husband and the wife were joint owners of property.
-The women entered fields of teaching, medicine, business and administration.
+The dowry system did not stand as an impediment in a daughter’s marriage.
+As regards property rights, according to the Vedic hymns, both the husband and the wife were joint owners of the property.
+The women entered fields of teaching, medicine, business, and administration.

-According to the dictum laid by Manu, the great law giver of second century, “A woman does not deserve freedom”.
+According to the dictum laid by Manu, the great lawgiver of the second century, “A woman does not deserve freedom”.
 Her life, it is said that should be dependent of man, and a woman should be subservient in all stages of her life- “in childhood, to the father, in youth to the husband and sons when widowed”.